simonoffcc/linux-ubuntu-guides/README.md

 # linux-ubuntu-guides
-Guides on how to do the lab work in the GNU/Linux course of the second semester of Software Engineering at Polytechnic.
+Guides on how to do some kernel-related labs in the GNU/Linux course of the second semester of Software Engineering at Polytechnic.